 6. Trail Mixes

 Trail mixes are a popular snack among hikers and campers or those who require lots of energy to make up for their high-intensity physical activities.
-They contain healthy ingredients like
+They contain healthy ingredients like seeds, nuts, and dried fruits.

 You’d probably think what could go wrong with a few nuts and dry fruits.
 Unfortunately, trail mixes are high in calories and fats.
 The dry fruits contain concentrated sugar while the nuts make these mixes rich in fat.